auth0/docs/articles/server-platforms/aspnet-core/00-intro.md

 name: Introduction to the Quickstart, and configuring environment
 ---

-This multi-step Quickstart will guide you through authenticating a user in an ASP.NET Core MVC application using ASP.NET Core.
+This Quickstart will guide you through the various tasks related to integrating Auth0 into your ASP.NET Core MVC application.

 ## Seed & Samples